24244 Overseas Highway

 Summerland Key, FL 33042

-Situated in the heart of the Lower Keys and only 24 miles from Key West, Mote's International Center for Coral Reef Research and Restoration is a fully equipped marine science facility dedicated to marine research and education in the Florida Keys.
+Situated in the heart of the Lower Keys and only 24 miles from Key West, Mote Marine Laboratory's Elizabeth Moore International Center for Coral Reef Research & Restoration (IC2R3) is a fully equipped marine science facility dedicated to marine research and education in the Florida Keys.

-The facility is located within easy access to the variety of nearby habitats, including reefs, sea-grass meadows, near-shore hard-grounds, mangrove forests and unique terrestrial communities, most within the protection of National Wildlife Refuges and the Florida Keys National Marine Sanctuary.
+The facility is located with easy access to the variety of nearby habitats, including reefs, sea-grass meadows, near-shore hard-bottom, mangrove forests and unique terrestrial communities, most within the protection of National Wildlife Refuges and NOAA’s Florida Keys National Marine Sanctuary.

-- 19,000 square feet of research, education, office and dormitories, WiFi and convenient access to Lower Florida Keys coral reef sites.
+- 19,000 square feet of research, education, offices and dormitories, WiFi and convenient access to Lower Florida Keys coral reef sites.

-- New indoor and outdoor seawater systems, environmental control rooms, raceways and experimental tanks for mesocosm-level studies, including research on ocean acidification and climate change impacts to reef organisms.
+- Indoor and outdoor seawater systems, environmental control rooms, raceways and experimental tanks for mesocosm-level studies, including research on ocean acidification and climate change impacts to reef organisms (details on wetlab research system).

-- Molecular equipment to process and prepare samples for generation sequencing, genomics, metagenomics and transcriptomics.
+- Molecular equipment to process and prepare samples for generation sequencing, genomics, metagenomics and transcriptomics (details on microbiology and molecular biology dry labs).

 - Microbial supplies for molecular and culturable applications within the marine environment.

-- Carbonate chemistry laboratory for ocean acidification studies.
+- Carbonate chemistry laboratory for ocean acidification studies (details on chemistry dry lab and Climate and Acidification Ocean Simulator).

 - Category-5 hurricane resistant, precast concrete-based building.

-- Eco-friendly design includes 30.1 kilowatt solar panels; rainwater capture system; and high-efficiency heating and cooling.
-(Application in progress for LEED Gold certification.)
+- Eco-friendly design includes 30.1 kilowatt solar panels, rainwater capture system, and high-efficiency heating and cooling (LEED Gold certified).

-The wide variety of research and education programs conducted at the International Center for Coral Reef Research and Restoration (formerly Tropical Research Laboratory) reflect the diversity of Mote's staff and experience.
-Current programs with ongoing research at the Lab include:
+The wide variety of research and education programs conducted at Mote’s IC2R3 (formerly Tropical Research Laboratory) reflect the diversity of Mote's staff and experience.
+Current Mote programs with ongoing research at IC2R3 include:

 - Coral Reef Restoration